Lincoln High School (Tallahassee, Florida): Athletics

 Lincoln's dominant wrestling team is run by head coach Mike Crowder.
-Coach Crowder's teams at Lincoln have combined for a 305–74 record, with 1 State Champion, 6 State Finalists, and 29 Individual State place winners.
-His teams have been Regional Champions 6 times, Regional Runner-ups 7 times, District Champions 17 times, District Runner-ups 4 times, and City Champions for 21 years.
+Coach Crowder's teams at Lincoln have combined for a 393–101 record, with 1 State Champion, 7 State Finalists, and 41 Individual State place winners.
+His teams have been Regional Champions 10 times, Regional Runner-ups 11 times, District Champions 28 times, District Runner-ups 12 times, and City Champions for 27 years.

 Coach Crowder helped establish the FHSAA State Dual Meet Tournament, in which his team qualified in its inaugural year in 2017.
+They have since qualified for the Final 4 two times and the Elite 8 two times.
 Because of these accomplishments on and off the mat, Mike has been recognized many times by his peers.
-He has been North West Florida Coach of the year 4 times, All Big Bend Coach of the year 10 times, FACA District 3 coach of the year 5 times, and was a FACA Hall of Fame inductee in 2018.
+He has been North West Florida Coach of the year 4 times, All Big Bend Coach of the year 12 times, FACA District 3 coach of the year 6 times, and was a FACA Hall of Fame inductee in 2018 and a National Wrestling Hall of Fame inductee in 2018.